nodejs/undici/README.md

   transport latency.
   Default: `1e3` milliseconds (1s).

+- `headersTimeout: Number`, the timeout after which a request will time out, in milliseconds.
+Monitors time between receiving a complete headers.
+  Use `0` to disable it entirely.
+Default: `30e3` milliseconds (30s).

+- `bodyTimeout: Number`, the timeout after which a request will time out, in milliseconds.
+Monitors time between receiving a body data.
+  Use `0` to disable it entirely.
+Default: `30e3` milliseconds (30s).

 - `pipelining: Number`, the amount of concurrent requests to be sent over the single TCP/TLS connection according to [RFC7230](https://tools.ietf.org/html/rfc7230#section-6.3.2).
   Carefully consider your workload and environment before enabling concurrent requests